miaoxw/Auto-p.nju/README.md

 * Show login state

 ##Update Log
+###2015-07-25
+* Update login logic according to the change of log-in methods made by NIC
+PS: This change is really awful...

 ###2015-06-18
 * The exception dosen't appear any more
 * *But the login speed is decreased*